Destiny's Road: Back story

 Having thus discovered the lack of potassium in Destiny's biosphere, the crew of the Cavorite landing craft took the ship to search for a volcano from which to harvest potassium.
 However, Destiny is a far, far older planet than Earth, and is much less tectonically active: They could find only a single major volcano.
 But on that volcano—the future site of the Windfarm—they had an astounding stroke of luck.
 They found speckles, an indigenous plant that had adapted to concentrate potassium as a defense against predation, making complex extraction of the element unnecessary.

 Even so, upon the ship's return to Spiral Town, they found they were too late.
-Everyone had died from cases of potassium deficiency; all had had severe mental retardation, and a great many were dead.
-The human gene pool on Destiny had been dangerously small from the beginning—more than half of the colonists had died from hibernation-related complications during the trip to the planet, and now more had died of potassium deficiency.
+Everyone had succumbed to potassium deficiency: all had had severe mental retardation, and many had died.
+The human gene pool on Destiny had been dangerously small from the beginning—more than half of the colonists had died from hibernation-related complications during the trip to the planet—and now more had died of potassium deficiency.
 The colony would now inbreed itself to extinction unless drastic measures were taken.

 The crew decided to use their new-found monopoly on potassium (which the novel discusses as an example of a hydraulic empire) to coerce the colonists into a new social order: they began traveling from town to town as mysterious and well-armed merchants, trading speckles for various goods and services—including sexual favors.
 Colonial women were impregnated by male merchants, and colonial men impregnated female merchants.
 By subjecting themselves to constant genetic scrutiny (to the point of charting their genealogies like horses), the merchants were thus able to eventually return the colony's gene pool to relative stability.
-By then, the merchants had become accustomed to the new social order, or to be more precise, their position at the top of it.
+By then the merchants had become accustomed to the new social order, or to be more precise, their position at the top of it.
 What had been visualized as a temporary measure then became permanent.